Christ’s resurrection is fundamental to Christianity (1 Corinthians 15:1-4, 12-14) and (Romans 10:9).

 •We acknowledge Christ as the immortal God, the efficient and exemplary cause of our own resurrection (1 Corinthians 15:21) and (Philippians 3:20-21), and as the model and the support of our new life of grace.
 (Romans 6:4-6, 9-11)

-Christ’s obedience to death secured our redemption, and His resurrection proved He expiated our sins, His sacrifice satisfied the divine justice, and His blood rescued us.
+Christ’s obedience to death secured our redemption, His resurrection expiated our sins, His sacrifice satisfied the divine justice, and His blood rescued us.
 His resurrection is a pledge of the resurrection of all believers (Romans 8:11), (1 Corinthians 6:14; 15:47-49), (Philippians 3:21) and (1 John 3:2).